While AI is becoming more prevalent, machines simply can't replicate the human touch.

 So, why will we need these skills in the future?

-According to The Definitive Guide to Future-Proofing Your Career, developed by Open Universities Australia, skilled human workers are set to be in shortage of around 1.5 million by 2022.
+According to The Definitive Guide to Thriving in the Future of Work, developed by Open Universities Australia, skilled human workers are set to be in shortage of around 1.5 million by 2022.
 Those who are well prepared will hone their human-centric skills to fill these positions.

 Ever conquered a digital platform just as the software has gone out of date?
 It’s a frustrating feeling.

-A recent report by global management consultancy, Boston Consulting Group (BCG) revealed that human-centric skill development can boost GDP growth by up to 2 per cent.Skill gaps in employees due to changing technology creates a loss in revenue for many businesses.
-But by empowering employees to build soft skills – the very skills that allow you to move seamlessly across roles and industries – businesses can experience growth instead.
+A recent report by global management consultancy Boston Consulting Group (BCG) revealed that human-centric skill development can boost GDP growth by up to 2%.
+Technology skill gaps create a loss in revenue for many businesses.
+But by empowering employees to build soft skills–the very skills that allow you to move seamlessly across roles and industries–businesses can experience growth instead.

-In fact, The Definitive Guide to Future-Proofing Your Career, reveals that businesses that invest in training their staff in soft skills can see a return on investment of 250% in only eight months.
+In fact, OUA's Definitive Guide reveals that businesses that invest in training their staff in soft skills can see a return on investment of 250% in only eight months.

 With the world abuzz with the power of human-centric skills, those less acquainted with the right side of their brains may feel concerned.
 But there’s no need to be.
 You don’t need to be born with high emotional intelligence to master soft skills.

 In fact, online learning is an ideal avenue to hone these skills at any stage of life.
 Through Open Universities Australia, reshaping your skills for the future of work is much more achievable than you think.
-Explore hundreds of single subjects and full degrees – all of which are offered online – from leading Australian universities now.
+Explore hundreds of online subjects and degrees from leading Australian universities now.

 Keen to learn more about the future of work?
-The Definitive Guide to Future-Proofing Your Career is the report every career-conscious Australian needs.
+The Definitive Guide to Thriving in the Future of Work is the report every career-conscious Australian needs.